holochain/holochain-client-js/README.md

 You need a version (`stable` toolchain) of Rust available.

-You would need `holochain` and `dna-util` on your path, best to use the specific versions that this code requires.
+You need `holochain` and `hc` on your path, best to use the specific versions that this code requires.
 To use `cargo` to install them, run:
 ```bash
 ./install-holochain.sh
 ```